Add call-to-action buttons to your page and link them to a pop-up, Lead Page, an external URL, or a section on your page.

 In the style menu, you can choose between square, rounded, or circular corners for your button.
 You can also choose between a flat, outline, or gradient style of button, as seen below:

-The color picker allows you to choose from your brand colors, the page template colors, or click ADD next to "Page Colors" to enter hex codes or select a different color for the background of your button and text, as shown below:
+The color picker allows you to choose from your brand colors, recent colors, or click ADD next to "Recent Colors" to enter hex codes or select a different color for the background of your button and text, as shown below:

 Can I link a button to a standalone pop-up, created with the old builder?